msaitdogmus/eye_tracking_emotion/README.md

 ### Video Controls

-- SPACE = pause / resume
+- SPACE = pause .. resume
 - F = flip
 - R = restart
 - ESC = exit

 ## Notes

-- Best performance is achieved after calibration.
+- Best performance is achieved after "CALİBRATİON" .........
 - NO_FACE means no face was detected in the frame.
 - OFF-SCREEN means the face is visible but attention is outside the screen.
 - If calibration is unavailable, the system uses head-pose fallback logic.

-## License

-MIT License